 Finally, delete the application from your home screen.

 Shifting away from aggressive tracking software resolves the core tension between safety and personal autonomy.
-By choosing built-in smartphone tools like Apple Find My or Google Maps over third-party software, you instantly eliminate extreme device battery drain and prevent your sensitive location data from being monetized by external data brokers.
+By choosing built-in smartphone tools like Apple Find My or Google Maps over third-party software, you can reduce battery drain, limit unnecessary data collection, and keep greater control over your personal information.

 Hot Topics